IACS-CS/web-design-instructions/tutorials/interactiveGame/collisions.md

 3. Insert a new step into our `rain.move` method so that when the rain moves it checks for a collision with the bucket.
 4. When the rain hits the bucket, make something happen!

+For a more generic introduction to collisions, see [my collisions overview](../../gameLogic/collisions.md).

 ### 1. Letting the rain "see" the bucket

 My first step will be importing my bucket into my rain file, since now my rain drops need access to the bucket.